R0uter/gfw_domain_whitelist_spider/README.md

 ###MySQL
-To use this spider, you need a SQL Server, and a database which has table like this:
+To use this spider, you need MySQL Server, and a database which has table like this:

     CREATE TABLE WhiteList
     (